 He would became a household name here in the UK in the late 1960’s, when he starred in a gritty spy series called Callan.
 I wrote in depth about this series and Edward’s performance here.
-The tough and troubled spy, David Callan, is the role with which Edward is still most identified with today here in the UK.
+The tough and troubled spy, David Callan is the role with which Edward is still most identified with today here in the UK.

 In the 1980’s he also became a household name over in the US, thanks to another hit series about a spy, this one called The Equalizer.
 In this series he plays Robert McCall, a retired American agent who is now known as The Equalizer.
 He sets up a helpline for people in desperate need of help in situations where the Police haven’t been able to help them or solve a case.
 Robert McCall goes after scumbags and dishes out a dose of their own medicine to them.
 Edward makes Robert McCall into a classy badass, and someone who you really wouldn’t want to mess with at all.
 It is very difficult to imagine any other actor having played that role in the series.

 Edward has become one of my favourite actors.
 I love him so much because he was so very adept at the subtle style of acting.
 The majority of his performances work as well as they do because of the little looks, gestures and mannerisms that he displays/conveys.
 With this man a brief flash of emotion in the eyes can speak volumes.
 He was also terrific at doing scenes where his characters unleash pent up rage or despair.
 He had the knack to be able to make audiences really feel and believe what he was going through on stage or screen.
 I also like him because by all accounts he was a genuinely lovely and down to earth man in real life.
 I like it when actors don’t give themselves airs and graces and are actually nice people.

 In addition to being a very fine actor, Edward Woodward was also a marvellous singer.
 His tenor voice is such a joy to listen to.
 He recorded a series of albums over the years.
 I think it’s such a shame that his singing career doesn’t seem to get as much appreciation as his acting career.
-I especially adore his beautiful cover of The First Time Ever I Saw Your Face.
+I especially adore his beautiful version of The First Time Ever I Saw Your Face.
 You can still buy his albums, and several of his songs are also available on YouTube.